|

 lua mutex.lua functions.txt my-generated-wrapper my-header.h

 The Lua script mutex.lua parses the function declarations in functions.txt and produces my-generated-wrapper.h and my-generated-wrapper.c.
-The last argument passed into mutex.lua (my-header.h) is to a header file that provides the original function declarations.
+The last argument passed into mutex.lua (my-header.h) is a header file that provides the original function declarations.
 This file is included in the output (my-generated-wrapper.h).

 my-generated-wrapper.h: